Wandal

 Wandal has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 14 projects likely impacting the area.
-Notable projects include the Rockhampton Ring Road, Bruce Highway Upgrade Program, Rocky Stadium at Victoria Park, and Rockhampton Showgrounds Precinct Redevelopment.
-The following list details those most relevant.
+Changes in local infrastructure significantly influence an area's performance.
+AreaSearch has identified 14 projects that could impact this region.
+Notable ones include Rockhampton Ring Road, Bruce Highway Upgrade Program, Rocky Stadium at Victoria Park, and Rockhampton Showgrounds Precinct Redevelopment.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.